Finding Support and Resistance Levels: Complete Guide

 Traditional horizontal levels are foundational in technical analysis.
 By connecting the most obvious highs (resistance) and lows (support) on a chart, traders can identify key areas where the price has historically found support or faced resistance.

 support and resistance horizontal levelsFor instance, if a stock price has bounced back from a particular price level multiple times, it indicates a strong support level.
-Conversely, if it has been repelled from a certain level repeatedly, that’s a resistance.
+Conversely, if it has been repelled from a certain level repeatedly, that’s resistance.

 Tips for Drawing Horizontal Levels